learn-co-students/phase3-lectures-repo-template/05_intro_to_activerecord/demo/README.md

   - Add menu options for viewing all of a dog's walks or feedings.
   - Add `list_walks_for_dog` method that prompts user to choose a dog and then lists that dogs walks after the choice is made.
   - Add `list_feedings_for_dog` method that prompts user to choose a dog and then lists that dogs feedings after the choice is made.
-  - Because both of these methods require the user to choose a dog, and we've also needed that functionality a couple of times before when finding a dog to feed or walk, we can pull this functionality out into a separate method now (because we're doing it more than 3 times)
-  - The method `prompt_user_to_choose_dog` will print the numbered list of dogs, ask the user for their choice and return the Dog instance corresponding to their choice.
-Because we have one place we're doing this, we can also add in some error handling.
-If the user types in something that isn't "exit" or a valid number choice, we can show them an error message and ask them to choose again.

 ### Logistics